LennartTro/EnviroBotics-Docs/docs/tutorials/getting-started.md

 ## Clone the repository

-Please check, that you are inside the
+Please check, that you are inside the Summer_School folder and clone the repository:
 ```bash
 git clone https://github.com/tum-erl/gazebosim_blueboat_ardupilot_sitl
 ```